 You don’t have to sign up for every dating site around, either.
 While many have found strong romantic bonds with people via sites like OkCupid, Match.com, and Plenty Of Fish, there are more options now, including some coming from unlikely places you might not first think of.
 Social networks like Facebook are great ways to meet dates and spark romances.
 It’s true, the site you use to keep up with old classmates and family is the same one you can use to find your new boyfriend or girlfriend.

 In fact, Facebook has launched its very own section dedicated solely to dating.
 That’s right, Facebook Dating is a thing and appears on the main site and the mobile app.
 It is a match-making tool that suggests matches for you based on preferences you express, along with interests and activity on your normal profile.

 The creation of Facebook Dating shows that Facebook is aware of how many people use their platform to find love.
 However, our list today isn’t related to the proper Facebook Dating section of the site.
 Instead, our compilation is all about meeting a new boyfriend or girlfriend through the traditional side of the site.
 Yes, you really can find a new partner with your regular old Facebook profile.

 But there’s a right way and a wrong way to find romance on Facebook.
 If you do it correctly, you can finally find someone to settle down with.
 Do it incorrectly and you will be wasting your time and energy.
 It is a fine line you must walk and there are pointers that can greatly assist you in your search.
 That’s why our experts have put together some tips on how to date on Facebook.

 10 Easy Facebook Dating Tips to Get Started Now:

-Successfully dating on Facebook takes some prep work, and these tips can help you get started.
+As we said, you need to do this the right way.
+Just jumping into Facebook dating without forethought will end in complete disaster.
+Successfully dating on Facebook takes some prep work, and these tips can help you get started the right way.